 Input: 2 / \ 1 6 / \ 5 7 / 3 \ 4 sum = 8 Output: 1 7 2 6 3 5 Input: 2 / \ 1 3 \ 4 sum = 5 Output: 1 4 2 3

-Approach: Traverse the tree in pre-order manner from both the side, left and right and store the values of left and right side into the ArrayList LeftList and RightList respectively.
-On reaching the leaf node, take out the left side last value and right side last value from the respective ArrayLists.
+Approach: Traverse the tree in a pre-order manner from both the side, left and right, and store the values of the left and right sides into the ArrayList LeftList and RightList respectively.
+On reaching the leaf node, take out the left side last value and a right side last value from the respective ArrayLists.
 There will be three conditions:

 Below is the implementation of the above approach: